hansen1416/ASE/README.todo.md

 - what is the purpose of `def fetch_amp_obs_demo(self, num_samples)` in humanoid_phc.py

 - define an abstract task, so we can type hint in features plugins.

+- todo we need do calculate the safe height more percisely, findout the exact height for each humanoid